 - The Application is forwarded to the ITI team for review to ensure the project meets the program guidelines and all required information is provided.
 Members shall have up to 5 working days after the deadline to review.
 A simple majority of members is required for funding recommendation.

 - Projects recommended by the ITI team for funding will be forwarded to the CIO for final approval.
-The ITC Office will contact the applicant within 2 working days of receiving the ITI team recommendation.
+The Technology Services Office will contact the applicant within 2 working days of receiving the ITI team recommendation.

-- All purchasing and legal processes must be conducted by the ITC Office, e.g, purchase orders, credit card payments, invoices, approval of license agreements, etc.).
+- All purchasing and legal processes must be conducted by the Technology Services Office, e.g., purchase orders, credit card payments, invoices, approval of license agreements, etc.).

-- Any purchases of equipment or software through the grant remains the property of the ITC Office and will be made available for future checkout.
+- Any purchases of equipment or software through the grant remains the property of the Technology Services Office and will be made available for future checkout.